 European Millionaire Maker was introduced as part of the changes to EuroMillions in September 2016.
 The exciting raffle is played across all nine participating countries and takes place alongside the main draw on occasions.

 Multiple £/€1 million prizes are guaranteed to be won each time the raffle is held.
-In previous draws, 25 millionaires have been made across the continent, while in the draw in January 2022 there were 100 prizes given away.
+In the first couple of draws, 25 millionaires were made across the continent.
+Recent draws have seen 100 prizes given away.

 The European Millionaire Maker results for the most recent draws are available below, just select a date for a full list of the winning codes:

 The game works in just the same way as UK Millionaire Maker.
 Players receive one unique, randomly-generated code, consisting of four letters and five numbers, for each line of EuroMillions numbers that they play.

 The winning codes are then selected at random, with each code chosen winning £1 million.
 For UK players, their European Millionaire Maker code is the same as the combination entered into the UK Millionaire Maker draw.
 This means that a single code could actually win you £2 million were it lucky enough to be selected in both draws!

 The first letter of each code corresponds to the country where the EuroMillions ticket was purchased:

 |Country||First Letter of Raffle Code|

 |Austria||A, N, O or W|